 You will receive your diploma case at your college convocation, but here is what you need to get:

 Cords are for ceremonial purposes only and are awarded based on your current GPA at the time of your request.
 Honors designated on your diploma will reflect your final cumulative ASU GPA.
 Pick up honor cords at any University Registrar Services location.

 ASU Online Students will receive an email with additional information about honor cords and ceremonies.

 Visit graduation.asu.edu for a complete schedule of commencement activities and further information about various college and cultural convocations.

 What is a conferral date?

 This the date recorded on your transcript of when your degree was officially posted.
 Dates are published in the University's

 What is the difference between “walking” and graduating?

 Graduating refers to completing all degree requirements.
-Your degree is conferred, meaning it is recorded as an official record in ASU’s database so that it displays on properly on all academic records, including your ASU transcript.
-Walking means you are participating in a graduation ceremony, such as commencement or convocation.
+Your degree is conferred and will display on all academic records, including your ASU transcript.
+Walking means you are participating in a graduation ceremony, but have not yet completed all graduation requirements.
 These ceremonies are an opportunity for families, friends, and the ASU community to celebrate your academic accomplishments.
 Participation in commencement does not mean that a student has graduated and students do not receive diplomas at commencement or convocation (you will instead receive an empty diploma cover).
 Generally, students will participate in the ceremonies that correspond with the semester in which they are graduating, but summer graduates may elect to walk in spring or fall as there are no ceremonies in summer.
 Students that only wish to "walk" should contact the convocation coordinator in their college to get additional information.